‘7 bullets, 7 days’: Protesters march for Blake in Kenosha

 KENOSHA, Wis.
-(AP) — A crowd of several hundred people marched in Kenosha on Saturday for a rally against police violence, nearly a week after an officer shot Jacob Blake in the back seven times, leaving the 29-year-old Black man paralyzed.
+(AP) — Roughly a thousand people gathered Saturday in Kenosha for a march and rally against police violence, about a week after an officer shot Jacob Blake in the back and left the 29-year-old Black man paralyzed.

-Marchers chanted “No justice, no peace!” as the march began and “Seven bullets, seven days” — a reference to the number of times Blake was shot on Sunday.
-Those leading the march carried a banner reading “Justice for Jacob” as they made their way toward the Kenosha County Courthouse, where members of Blake’s family, Lt.
-Gov. Mandela Barnes, U.S. Rep. Gwen Moore and other community leaders were expected to speak.
+Marchers chanted “No justice, no peace!” and “Seven bullets, seven days” — a reference to the number of times Blake was shot on Sunday.
+Those leading the march carried a banner reading “Justice for Jacob” as they made their way toward the Kenosha County Courthouse, where several speakers encouraged demonstrators to vote for change in November.

-“We are heartbroken and enraged, but we are steadfast in our demand for justice,” Tanya Mclean, a Blake family friend who helped organize the event, said in a statement.
-She said Blake’s shooting is not an isolated incident, but part of a “brutal, racist system.”
+“There were seven bullets put in my son’s back. … Hell yeah, I’m mad,” said Blake’s father, Jacob Blake, Sr. He said he wants to ask the police “what gave them the right to attempted murder on my child?
+What gave them the right to think that my son was an animal?
+What gave them the right to take something that was not theirs?
+I’m tired of this.
+I’m tired of this.”

-“We’re here to demand an end to police violence and systemic racism in Kenosha,” Mclean said.
-“No more piecemeal reforms and useless committees.
-No more Band-Aid solutions over the bullet wounds.
-The time for transformational change is now.”
+Blake Sr. asked members of the crowd to raise their fists in the air with him.

-The shooting, which was captured on cellphone video, sparked new protests against racial injustice and police brutality, just three months after the death of George Floyd at the hands of Minneapolis police touched off a wider reckoning on race.
+The shooting, which was captured on cellphone video, sparked new protests against racial injustice and police brutality.
+It came just three months after the death of Floyd, which touched off a wider reckoning on race.

-Protesters have marched on Kenosha’s streets every night since, early in the week devolving into unrest with damage to buildings and vehicles.
+Protesters have marched on Kenosha’s streets every night since Blake’s shooting, with some protests devolving into unrest with damage to buildings and vehicles.
 On Tuesday, two people were killed by an armed civilian.
 The commander of the National Guard said Friday that more than 1,000 Guard members had been deployed to help keep the peace, and more were on the way.

-Will Turner, who is Black, said he brought his two children from Madison for the march march “show them the power of peaceful protesting.”
+Will Turner, who is Black, said he brought his two children from Madison for the march to “show them the power of peaceful protesting.”

 Investigators have said little about what led to Blake’s shooting.
 The Kenosha police union said Blake had a knife and fought with officers, putting one of them in a headlock as two efforts to stun him with a Taser were unsuccessful.
 State investigators have said only that officers found a knife on the floor of the car.